*Note-this isn’t entirely depressing. I feel like I need a trigger warning any more. This post gets funnier, I promise.

 So the joke in my home is that I have become a hippie.
 Anna even joked one day that I have become one of those “California moms”, whatever the hell that means.

-Oh and I also shopped at Whole Foods the other day.
+I also shopped at Whole Foods the other day.
 On purpose.

 I don’t even know who I am anymore either.